leander-dsouza/leander-dsouza/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/leander-dsouza/leander-dsouza/blob/master/LICENSE)

 I am Leander Stephen D'Souza, and people call me 🌈 LSD! 🌈, not for the reasons, you may think.
-It's just because my name acronym spells out a psychedelic drug.
+It's just that the acronym of my name spells out a psychedelic drug.

 That being said, I'm a robotics and tech enthusiast.
 I love working on projects that inspire me and motivate me in developing innovative/disruptive solutions.